intel-ai-tce/xla/docs/tools.md

 llvm
 ptx
 ```
+For CPU platform, llvm and hlo stages are supported.

 After selecting a stage, the user can write the result of the conversion for a
 given platform to a given stream: